TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Pagination/Index.rst

 .. note::

-   Pagination via Fluid widgets was removed, see :doc:`t3core:Changelog/11.0/Breaking-92529-AllFluidWidgetFunctionalityRemoved`.
+   Pagination via `Fluid`:pn: widgets was removed, see :doc:`t3core:Changelog/11.0/Breaking-92529-AllFluidWidgetFunctionalityRemoved`.
    Use the API documented here to implement your own pagination.

-The TYPO3 Core provides an interface to implement the native pagination of lists like arrays or query results of Extbase.
+The `TYPO3 Core`:pn: provides an interface to implement the native pagination of lists like arrays or query results of `Extbase`:pn:.

 The foundation of that new interface :php:`\TYPO3\CMS\Core\Pagination\PaginatorInterface` is that it's type agnostic.
 It means, that it doesn't define the type of paginatable objects.
 It's up to the